MaxEntroy/notes/english/chapter01.md

         - tense of verb.(I am going to school.)
         - adj.(A launghing face.)
     - gerund(n)
-        - Passing an rvalue to a container is an edge case.
+        - Passing an rvalue to a function is an edge case.
 V-ed
     - past participle(both verb and adj)
         - tense of verb(I liked(+ed) dancing when I was in primary school.)
-        - past voice(The man is killed(+ed).)
+        - past voice(The man was killed(+ed) last night.)
         - adj(My bike is broken(+ed))

 #### 7.c.vi的形态